loucxl/phasmo-os/README.md

 - Google login support.
 - Nickname system for group sessions.
 - Group Journal sharing for team investigations.
+- **Friendlist update now available:** log in, open Friends, and share your friend code to connect with other hunters to view their stats.
 - Friends and player stats systems.

 ## New Ghosts / Under Review